+Uber tried to stonewall Indian government after Delhi cab rape, report says

-Uber tried to stonewall Indian government after Delhi cab rape – report
+Uber tried to stonewall Indian government after Delhi cab rape, whistleblower revealed: report

-Company feared the incident, which led to Uber being temporarily banned in Delhi, could have global repercussions
+“The Uber Files,” a trove of 124,000 documents, were reportedly leaked by former Uber employee Mark McGann

 Uber tried to pin the blame on “flawed” background checks of drivers in India and deployed a strategy to stonewall queries from government authorities after a woman was raped during a cab ride in Delhi in 2014, leaked documents are said to show.